antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 [Data Acquisition Engine project](https://github.com/antononcube/Data-Acquisition-Engine-project), [AAr1, AAv6],
 which has a conversational agent that uses code generation through a Raku package, [AAp7].
-In this document, though, we talk about data wrangling only.
+That mentioned, below we talk only about data wrangling.

 The rest of this document is more technical -- readers can just read or skim the next section and the section ”Doing it like a Cro” and be done.
 Some might want to look and skim over the super-technical version